sangvo235/SmartRecruit/README.md

 - Deployment

 Extra:
-- User able to add/change account details on frontend
+- User to change account details on frontend
-- Recruiter to add job listing on frontend
+- Recruiter to change job listing on frontend

 # Software Required 💻
 Before starting please have the following installed.